matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 might have.
 And I was like, "Oh, very interesting.
 Yes.
 I had not thought about that."

-[Time 0:00:00]
+[Time 0:04:44]
 ```
-slide title:
+slide title: Pattern
+[new text added to previous slide:]

 "This _somebody_ can also be a "reverse proxy" who's gathering
 feedback."
 ```

-And they describe a person who can do all of this work, and this _somebody_, again, that is their italics, can also be a proxy who is gathering feedback, so you do not have to be in these discussions.
+And they describe a person who can do all of this work, and they say this _somebody_ -- again, that is their italics -- can also be a proxy who is gathering feedback, so you do not have to be in these discussions.

 So I was initially very upset about this.
 So the unfiltered, in my own mind, version, was like [gestures as if holding a telephone up to